Sibutu Passage

 Although H. Otley Beyer argued in favor of a settlement of the Philippines across land bridges during the last ice age, modern bathymetric soundings have shown that the centers of the Sibutu Passage and the Mindoro Strait are both deep enough that they probably still existed at that time, although the Sulu and other Philippine Islands beyond were one connected island.
-If verified, therefore, the Callao Man would have needed to have crossed open sea to reach the islands.
+If verified, therefore, the Callao Man would have needed to have crossed the open sea to reach the islands.